 Cholestasis of pregnancy can also lead to vitamin K deficiency.
 This will need to

-be treated before you give birth, because it can cause you to bleed more than is safe.
+be treated before you give birth, because it can cause you to bleed too much.

 When should I call my healthcare provider?

 - Yellow coloring of your eyes, skin, or mucous membranes (jaundice)

 - Cholestasis of pregnancy is a condition that slows or stops the normal flow of bile

 - It can cause severe itching.
 This is the most common symptom.

 - The goals of treating cholestasis of pregnancy are to relieve itching and prevent